rojoangel/extensibility-lab/README.md

 3. Enter a name that will be used as the name the storefront repo.
 Make sure it isnt used in the past.
 4. Select the first template in the list `adobe-commerce/adobe-demo-store`
 5. Select the second option, which will allow us to select an assigned instance `Pick an available Adobe Commerce tenant`
 6. This will prompt us to select the Org.
-Select the following org `TBD` and enter
+Select the `Adobe Commerce Labs` org and press enter
 7. From the list of instances, select the instance assigned to you.
 You can search for your instance by typing `Cloud Service <SEAT_NUMBER>`
+    - The instance will be followed by a URL formatted as `https://na1-sandbox.admin.commerce.adobe.com/<TENANT_ID>`.
+Record the tenant ID for later use in the lab.
 8. From the list of projects, select the project assigned to you.
 You can search for your project by typing `TBD`
 9. Select the Production workspace
 10. This will connect the selected instance through an API Mesh on the selected Project and Workspace